 Emulation and FPGA Prototyping

-Today, 35 percent of the industry has adopted emulation, while 33 percent of the industry has adopted FPGA prototyping.
-Figure 3 describes various reasons why projects are using these techniques.
+Figure 3 describes various reasons why projects are using emulation, while Figure 4 describes why FPGA Prototyping was performed.
 You might note that the results do not sum to 100 percent since multiple answers were accepted from each study participant.
-Also, we are unable to show trend analysis here since previous studies did not examine this aspect of functional verification.

-In my next blog (click here) I plan to discuss various ASIC/IC language and library adoption trends.
+In my next blog I plan to discuss various ASIC/IC language and library adoption trends.

 - Part 1 – FPGA Design Trends